You are here

 Construction products containing mineral primary raw materials and residues may fall under the radiation protection regulations.
 A separate page provides information on Protection against radiation from construction products.

-Construction industry associations now publish guides and guidelines for sustainable building (sources of information) to provide building professionals with what they consider to be helpful tools with which to design and build sustainably.
-As a service to the construction industry, DIBt has begun to collect such sources of information about sustainable building and compile them on this page.
-The choice of information sources made here does not imply endorsement of the content and does not claim to be complete.
+The choice of information sources made here does not imply endorsement of the content and does not claim to be exhaustive.
 Please feel free to send us your comments and suggestions.

 Concrete structures